-The Group's administrative expenses remained relatively stable at approximately S\$3.2 million for FY2021 and FY2022.
+The Group's administrative expenses remained relatively stable at approximately S\$2.6 million and S\$2.5 million for FY2022 and FY2023 respectively.

 Our administrative expenses mainly comprise salaries and benefits paid to our staff in the administrative function, directors' remuneration, rental and utilities expenses, legal and professional fees, travelling and transportation expenses, depreciation expenses, amortisation expenses, insurance expenses, research and development expenses and other expense items such as repair and maintenance fees, entertainment fees, telephone and bank charges.